cr-norris/karma-bird-house/_spaces/work.md

 * Showers and locker rooms
 * Color copier and printer

-There are number of additional options, including:
+There are a number of additional options, including:

 * On-site parking
 * Office cleaning